S-Warmenhoven/amazing_amazon_react_api/README.md

 # README

-In this lab we will generate a migration to change column in Products table using following command:
+In this lab we will add vaildation to product model.

+product.rb

+product.errors.messages

 ###Step 1:
-$>rails generate migration ChangeProductPriceToFloat

-Above command will generate a skeleton change migration for table `products` and we will make final changes in migration .

-Once command the above command is executed,

-it will generate migration file in db>migration

- run following command to create tables in db:

-$>rails db:migrate

-To check your table is working accordingly goto rails console like this:

-$>rails c
-In console try to create product like this :
+In console try to create product duplicate product like this :

-rails-console>Product.create({title:'Apple',description:'Fresh Apple',price:5.0})
+rails-console>product=Product.create({title:'Apple',description:'Fresh Apple',price:5.0})

-Once created, you can return all the products like this:

-Product.all
+If it doesnot allow you to create product, use following to see validation errors

+product.errors.messages